greghaygood/svn-diff-export/README.txt

 COMMANDS:
 ---------

-Create a diff.patch file
+* Create a diff.patch file
 java -jar svn-diff-export-1.0.jar diff <old-branch-url> <new-branch-url> <diff-file>

-Export each of the files described in the diff.patch to a target directory java -jar svn-diff-export-1.0.jar export <diff-file> <old-branch-url> <new-branch-url> <target-dir>
+* Export each of the files described in the diff.patch to a target directory java -jar svn-diff-export-1.0.jar export <diff-file> <old-branch-url> <new-branch-url> <target-dir>

-Create a revision file (usually in a public folder - we put ours next to robots.txt) java -jar svn-diff-export-1.0.jar revision <new-branch-url> <revision-file-full-path>
+* Create a revision file (usually in a public folder - we put ours next to robots.txt) java -jar svn-diff-export-1.0.jar revision <new-branch-url> <revision-file-full-path>

-Create a .zip of the 'export' folder to push to the server java -jar svn-diff-export-1.0.jar zip <directory-to-zip>
+* Create a .zip of the 'export' folder to push to the server java -jar svn-diff-export-1.0.jar zip <directory-to-zip>

+* Create a single .zip of multiple commit numbers java -jar svn-diff-export-1.0.jar export_zip <commit numbers>

+* Create a .zip of each commit number in a set java -jar svn-diff-export-1.0.jar export_zips <commit numbers>

 TODO
 ----